thuliteio/tailwindcss-starter/content/_index.md

 ---
-title : "My Hyas site"
+title : "My Thulite site"
-description: "Congrats on setting up a new Hyas project!"
+description: "Congrats on setting up a new Thulite project!"
-lead: "Congrats on setting up a new Hyas project!"
+lead: "Congrats on setting up a new Thulite project!"
 date: 2020-04-17T12:18:10+00:00
 lastmod: 2020-04-17T12:18:10+00:00
 draft: false